 Jaswantiben Jamnadas Popat

 Crispy, light, and the perfect accompaniment to every Indian middle-class’s household’s thali, the one, and only “Lijjat papad” dominated the 90’s.
 This desi snack which was started with a meager INR 80 is the brainchild of Jaswantiben Jamnadas Popat and her 6 sisters.

-Currently working as a founder and a CPO at Second Nature, this Nashik-based entrepreneur felt the need to create a product that would change India’s perspective of adapting to fresh, nutritious, and tasty fruit juices.
+Currently working as a founder and a CPO at Second Nature.
+However, this Nashik-based entrepreneur felt the need to create a product.
+It would change India’s perspective of adapting to fresh, nutritious, and tasty fruit juices.

 Known as India’s best sparkling winemaker, Rupali Bhatnagar is the woman lauded for creating India’s first-ever Sparkling Shiraz.

 With an experience of more than 8 years crafting wines, she currently works as Deputy General Manager & Senior Winemaker sparkling wines at Sula Vineyards.
-Her sheer brilliance makes her the perfect role model for young women who want to opt for wine-making as a career.
+Her sheer brilliance makes her the perfect role model.
+Also inspiring for young women who want to opt for wine-making as a career.

-Let’s raise a toast to these ladies who shattered the phrase; “a woman’s place should be in the kitchen.”
+Let’s raise a toast to these superwomen in F&B industry who shattered the phrase; “a woman’s place should be in the kitchen.”